All Products

 Document Center

-This topic describes the tuning parameters that you can configure when you use the enterprise-level state backend storage GeminiStateBackend.
+This topic describes the tuning parameters for the enterprise-level state backend, GeminiStateBackend.

 Background information